andestaerfan/Gymondo/README.md

 UI is implemeted in UIKit and SwiftUI.

 ## Tests
-Unit tests added for most of the logics.
+Unit tests are added for most of the logics.

 ## Installation
 Simply run the app with Xcode